-Thai green curry with sautéed Japanese eggplant, red bell peppers, lemon grass, and coconut milk.
+Thai green curry with sautéed asian eggplant, red bell peppers, lemongrass, and coconut milk.

 There are a lot of special ingredients in this curry.
 We've provided links to Amazon for some of the harder-to-find items, and most can be found at an Asian market if there is one near you.
 Also most of these ingredients can usually be found at Whole Foods.